 4.1.
-Bellon's experimental setup
+Bellon's Experimental Setup

-• Reference set construction.
+- Reference Set Construction.
 To compare the different approaches, Bellon built a reference set by manually confirming a set of candidates to be clones.
-However, it is important to note that this reference set was (1) based on candidates identified by tools participating in the comparison, and (2) incomplete-due to time constraints, Bellon was only able to cover 2% of the candidates.

-- Clone types.
-For his study Bellon categorized all clones into three types: Exact clones (Type 1), clones where identifiers have been changed (Type 2) and clones where whole expressions or statements have been inserted, deleted or changed (Type 3). - Mapping clone candidates to references.
+However, it is important to note that this reference set was (1) based on candidates identified by tools participating in the comparison, and (2) incomplete due to time constraints, Bellon was only able to cover 2% of the candidates. - Clone Types.
+For his study Bellon categorized all clones into three types: Exact clones (Type 1), clones where identifiers have been changed (Type 2) and clones where whole expressions or statements have been inserted, deleted or changed (Type 3). - Mapping Clone Candidates to References.
 To decide which candidates correspond to a confirmed clone, Bellon defined a matching criterion based on the notion of distance between clones.
-This criterion assesses a clone pair to be a 'good enough' match of another clone pair if the overlap between the two corresponding source fragments is large enough and they are of comparable size.
-The OK and GOOD metrics [12] determine how well two clone pairs overlap each other, i.e., if they can be declared as 'similar'.
+This criterion assesses a clone pair to be a "good enough" match of another clone pair if the overlap between the two corresponding source fragments is large enough and they are of comparable size.
+The OK and GOOD metrics [12] determine how well two clone pairs overlap each other, i.e., if they can be declared as "similar".
 Bellon has used a threshold of 0.7 to determine which candidate clones map to a reference.

 4.2.
-String matching as evaluated by Bellon
+String Matching as Evaluated by Bellon

-To evaluate our approach, we provided Bellon with results obtained from non-normalized source code, allowing for a gap of one line between matching lines.
-In the summary of his study [12], Bellon forms two coarse categories of tools: the ones achieving high recall with low precision on the one hand, and those sacrificing recall for an improved precision on the other hand.
-He groups our approach together with the other string- and token-based approaches of Baker [2] and Kamiya et al. [11] in the former category, and notes that we are closest to Baker's in terms of number of reported and rejected candidates.
+To evaluate our approach, we provided Bellon with results obtained from non-normalized source code, allowing for a gap of 1 line between matching lines.
+In the summary of his study [12], Bellon forms two coarse categories of tools: the ones achieving high recall with low precision on the one hand, and the ones sacrificing recall for an improved precision on the other hand.
+He groups our approach together with the other string- and token-based approaches of Baker [2] and Kamiya [11] in the former category, and notes that we are closest to Baker's in terms of number of reported and rejected candidates.